SzymonNowakowski/alphafold/README.md

 1. **Feature extraction** step

-    1. Increase `n_cpu` (default is `8`) to take advantage of more cores available.
-However, many processes and not parallelized and the overall computation time scales poorly with number of cores.
+    1. Increase `n_cpu` (default is `8`) to take advantage
+    of more cores available.
+However, many processes in the preliminary Alphafold2 pipeline are not parallelized and the overall computation time scales
+    poorly with number of cores.

-    1. Submit the following slurm job `run_alphafold_features.slurm`:
+    2. Submit the following slurm job `run_alphafold_features.slurm`:

     ```bash
     #!/bin/bash